scimad/scimad.github.io/_posts/2019-05-03-welcome-to-jekyll.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

-***I thought about deleting this post, but I thought "Why?
+***I was about to delete this post, but I thought "Why?
 Why not let someone see how blogs are made in jekyll?
 And also, why delete a post that's already there?"***

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll